 Then, in November 2010, Adidas petitioned the U.S. Trademark Office to cancel the Church’s trademark, on ground the Church hadn’t used it enough.

 The petition is pending, but three weeks ago, Pastor E. James Logan from the Church sent letters to Adidas, begging them to back down.
-He wrote:"I have long been an admirer of Adidas and would not expect a company of your stature to try to use wealth and power to bully a working class church."
+He wrote:

 The Pastor also wrote Rose, pleading for him to knock some sense into Adidas.